acvetkov/sinon-chrome/README.md

 3. run our background page in phantomjs
 4. assert that button badge equals to '2'

-The code snippet is following:
+The code snippet with comments:
 ````js
 var node_modules = '../../node_modules/';
 // load mocha